Payroll for one employee

 Join the nearly 40,000 Canadian small business clients that count on ADP for faster, smarter, easier payroll

-Quickly set up payroll for one employee
+Start Quote5 steps to set up payroll for your first employee

 Top FAQs about payroll for one employee